email: tony@lathes.co.uk

 Continued:

 Running on Vee and flat ways, the reciprocating grinding wheel slide could be operated by power or hand - the change from one to another being by a single lever.
-When in automatic mode, travel could be set in a stepless range (against a scale) that ran from 0.315" to 2.36" (8 to 60 mm), a safety stop being provided to prevent the assembly over-running its travel and damaging the gauge-support mechanism.
-Ingeniously, in order to keep out dust, the slide's ways were fitted with "protectors" that dipped into a channel filled with coolant.
+When in automatic mode, travel could be set in a stepless range (against a scale) that ran from 0.315" to 2.36" (8 to 60 mm), a safety stop being provided to prevent the assembly over-running its travel and damaging the gauge support mechanism.
+Ingeniously, to keep out dust, the slide's ways were fitted with "protectors" that dipped into a channel filled with coolant.

-For single-opening gauges, the B holding fixture comprised three hardened pads, arranged radially in the table's T-slots with the middle pad carrying a reversible clamping block to secure the central part of the gauge.
+For single-opening gauges, the B holding fixture comprised three hardened pads arranged radially in the table's T-slots with the middle pad carrying a reversible clamping block to secure the central part of the gauge.
 The other two, fitted with simple, screw-operated finger clamps, were positioned as required at the outer ends of the gauge.

-A vital part of the machine was the measuring apparatus - this serving to check tolerances while lapping was in progress by the use of a comparison process.
+A vital part of the machine was the measuring apparatus - this served to check tolerances while lapping was in progress by the use of a comparison process.
 The accuracy of measurement, claimed to be independent of operator skill, was 0.000040" (0.001 mm) within a range from 0.25" to 10" (8 to 250 mm).
-The holder for the measuring equipment needed to be as mobile as possible, not only to both allow the two feelers of the comparator dial to be brought easily between the measuring surfaces of the gauge, but also to be swung out of the way when not in use.
+The holder for the measuring equipment needed to be as mobile as possible, not only to allow the two feelers of the comparator dial to be brought easily between the measuring surfaces of the gauge, but also to be swung out of the way when not in use.
 Hence, the assembly was in the form of a column - able to be tilted forwards and backwards and adjusted vertically - that carried, in a bracket, a horizontal arm.
 Swinging free from the arm and suspended on two parallel bars provided with ball bearings, was a holder for the quadrant-faced comparator holder with its two measuring pointers, a dial gauge and a high-precision measuring rule.
 Of the two feelers that contacted the inside faces of the snap gauge's anvils, one was set to give a needle reading of 0.00040" (0.01 mm) within a large range, while the other was used for reading to 0.000040" (0.001 mm) within a range restricted to 0.0040" (0.1 mm).
 In use, the operator swung the apparatus gently backwards and forwards; when the job was finished, and before dressing the stone or lapping wheel, the whole assembly was hinged backwards to be clear of splashing coolant and grinding dust.

 Continued below: